taddison/personal-site/content/blog/2017/10/troubleshooting-an-ssrs-slowdown-portal-delays-preemptive_os_lookupaccountsid-and-bad-plans/index.md

 ![Good Plan](./GoodPlan.png)

 What caused the plan to tip in the first place and when I don't know, as our ReportServer database didn't have one of the best features of 2016 enabled at the time ([Query Store](https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store)).
-That has now been rectified, and going forward the data about execution times/timeouts will now feed into our querystore aggregation system and make spotting this kind of issue easy.
+That has now been rectified, and going forward the data about execution times/timeouts will now feed into our query store aggregation system and make spotting this kind of issue easy.

 ## Bonus: Missing users